 All students receiving financial aid must maintain Satisfactory Academic Progress (SAP).
 SAP policies exist for both federal financial aid as well as all institutional financial aid.
 For both federal and institutional aid purposes, academic progress will be checked annually at the end of each academic year, unless a student is on Financial Aid Probation, in which case SAP will be checked at the end of each semester.

 SAP for Federal Financial Aid Eligibility differs from the academic progress policy for institutional aid.
 To maintain eligibility for Federal aid, students are expected to maintain satisfactory academic progress based on both qualitative (cumulative GPA) and quantitative standards (pace of progression).
-Students must achieve a minimum cumulative GPA of a 1.70 after their freshman year (earning between 0 and 22 credits) and a minimum cumulative GPA of 2.0 for all other grade levels (23 credits and above).
+Students must achieve a minimum cumulative GPA of 2.0 for all grade levels.
 Per Federal Guidelines, students have a maximum of 12 semesters of Federal Aid to complete their graduate requirements (aggregate loan limits apply as well).
 Students must successfully complete a minimum of 67% of their attempted coursework.